rajeshappi123/blog-demo-projects/_posts/2020-04-27-spring-rest-azure-ad-oauth-p2.markdown

 #### Verify Resource Server setup

-Will be checking the setup by performing a request to our API suing `Access Token` obtained from our AUthorization Server (see Part 1).
+Will be checking the setup by performing a request to our API suing `Access Token` obtained from our Authorization Server (Azure AD - see Part 1).

 <b>Request</b>